upperlinecode/cssi_102/day4/day4.md

 ### Medium

 - Add in another row of tiles, and add in the next three languages.
-Code out thier functionality accordingly.
+Code out their functionality accordingly.
 - Figure out a way to keep track of how many correct guesses a user has made.
 Give them a congratulations message if they get them all.
 - Change the topic of the game entirely.
 This could / should be a quiz about something interesting to you, like the top 10 restaurants in your neighborhood, or the top 5 characters in your favorite show!